P-Sood/Medium-OpenCV_GPU/README.md

 ### Compile openCV with GPU support to speed up operations

 This guide will walk you through the process of installing OpenCV-Python from the source.
-Before beginning, make sure to remove any existing OpenCV-Python directories and load the necessary modules by running the following commands:
+Before beginning, make sure to remove any existing OpenCV-Python directories and load the necessary modules:

 Step 0:
     Have cuda and cudnn installed properly on your environment: